Scholarships & Aid Programs

 Our process for matching you with the resources you need is a comprehensive look at each of the above submissions.
 Once these submissions have been made, the university will provide an award letter, showing what grant and scholarship assistance will be awarded to you upon your enrollment.

 You have two options for applying to Lee University.
-All incoming students who complete their applications (FAFSA, Lee Admissions, and Scholarship Profile) prior to December 1 will be Early Action* candidates and will find out their admissions and financial aid decision on a priority basis with a guarantee of receiving a decision by the holiday break.
-After December 1, all applications and financial aid decisions will be made on a rolling basis.
+All incoming students who complete their applications (FAFSA, Lee Admissions, and Scholarship Profile) prior to December 1 will be Early Action* candidates and will receive a response on a priority basis with a guarantee of receiving a decision by the holiday break.
+After December 1, all financial aid decisions will be made on a rolling basis.
 Apply today!

 Below is a list of the major financial assistance programs available to students while attending Lee University.